 Consult an Atlanta Truck Accident Lawyer

 While many truck accidents are blamed on drivers, trucking companies also have a duty to promote the safety of everyone on the road.
 Employers may be liable for negligence if they failed to hire and train qualified drivers or take proper care of their fleet.
 If you or someone you love has suffered injuries in a truck accident, you may be eligible to file a claim against the trucking company.
-Call the law office of Rechtman & Spevak today at 888-522-7798 to learn more about your rights and how our experienced lawyers may be able to help.
+Call the law office of Rechtman & Spevak today to learn more about your rights and how our experienced lawyers may be able to help.